Rapasa Nyatrapasa Otieno

 His work encompasses writing scores for films (Common Destiny, Filmaid Kenya), documentaries (BBC Earth Serengeti episode 6 of the first season), commercial adverts such as Yu-Econnect and Dola, audio recordings, live music performances and live music for contemporary dancers.

 His debut album, released on March 2020, “Tipona” (my shadow), recorded and pre-mixed by Nathan Okite, mixed and mastered by Jeff Chitouras (available to listen to on Under the Radar, and to buy or stream on all major digital platforms), is a spiritual journey through the eyes of a young village boy stepping into manhood.
 Rapasa also created an album in collaboration with the University of York on the project Human Rights Defenders at Risk “Songs of Equality” released on 28 December 2019 on most digital platforms Songs of equality album.
 For more information about the project click on the link: The Security of Defenders Project.
+As part of a 10 months residency taking place between September 2020 and July 2021 at Sage Gateshead he is developing his music production skills while creating new pieces that reflect on the impact a change of audience has to his music.
 He has done various collaborations including those created during his tour with Making Tracks and OneBeat as a fellow in 2019 and 2017 respectively, music on Soundcloud Found Sound Nation.
 Back in 2016 he participated in the Nile Project musician gathering.

 Rapasa has spent several years exploring movement and nyatiti.
 In 2011-2017 Rapasa was part of the Performance Lab Nairobi, an artist and audience development platform designed to bridge the gap between training, creative process and audience engagement, headed by Opiyo Okach.
 This platform offers an innovative environment in which experienced and emerging artists can exchange, collaborate, challenge each other, create and engage audiences in the creative process thus contributing to a new body of innovative work to the general public.
 For more information click the following links: Gara Project.